I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdpc/nf-wdfdpc-wdfdpcgetparentobject.md

 A driver might call <b>WdfDpcGetParentObject</b> from within its <a href="https://msdn.microsoft.com/b934a0da-0709-4427-bbf2-8d53f9511cf1">EvtDpcFunc</a> callback function.

-The following code example returns a handle to the parent object of a specified DPC object.
-The <a href="..\wdfdpc\nf-wdfdpc-wdfdpccreate.md">WdfDpcCreate</a> code example shows how the specified DPC object was created.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |